What Are the 13 Documents Lawpath Provides Upon Company Registration?

 6. Public Officer Letters to Commissioner of Taxation

-Under Australian law, a company must be represented by a duly appointed ‘Public Officer’ within 3 months after the company commences to carry on business or derive income.
-The Public Officer letters to the Commissioner of Taxation is a notification to the ATO of the company, including giving the ATO the company’s Tax File Number for taxation purposes.
+Under Australian law, a company must be represented by a duly appointed ‘Public Officer’.
+This must occur within 3 months after the company commences to carry on business or derive income.
+The Public Officer letters to the Commissioner of Taxation is a notification to the ATO of the company.
+Further, it provides the ATO with the company’s Tax File Number for taxation purposes.

 7. Occupier Consent Form

-The occupier has to consent to his/her address being used as the registered office of the company.
+The occupier has to consent to their address being the registered office of the company.
 This form is a written consent for the company to use the property occupied by the occupier as its registered office.

 8. Member Register

 A Member Register is a record of the names and addresses of the shareholders of a company, together with the number and class of shares that each shareholder holds.
-This register is updated on an ongoing basis to maintain a list of the current shareholders of the company.
+This register is regularly updated, so the list of shareholders in the company is current.

 9. Blank Consent Forms & Share Certificates